 2. The amount of the settlement isn’t about the amount of the debt

-The IRS looks at income, budget and assets to determine the amount that it will accept in exchange for forgiving the rest, not the amount of the Debt.
+The IRS looks at income, budget, and assets to determine the amount that it will accept in exchange for forgiving the rest, not the amount of the Debt.
 The debt is only relevant in determining whether you can pay it in full over the time period remaining on the 10 year statute for collection.
 (CSED) If the IRS thinks you can afford to pay in full within the time remaining, it won’t calculate an offer amount.

 3. The IRS can use a budget that isn’t your actual budget in determining settlement amount